Primary Leaving Examinations (PLE) will be released today by Uganda National Examinations Board.

 More 116,027 candidates sat for Senior Six national examinations in November and December last year.

-In 2012, the results showed that there was slight improvement in performance of candidates who sat Primary Leaving Examinations compared to 2011 results.
+In 2012, the results showed that there was a slight improvement in the performance of candidates who sat Primary Leaving Examinations compared to 2011 results.

-Boys performed better than girls over all with English best performed subject.
-Second was Social Studies followed by Science and the least performed subject was Mathematics.
+Boys performed better than girls overall with English best-performed subject.
+The second was Social Studies followed by Science and the least performed subject was Mathematics.

 “The report from Chief Examiners indicated that generally, the quality of candidates’ work has improved, compared to that of the previous years,” UNEB executive secretary Mathew Bukenya said.